teiwei2003/cosmos-sdk/docs/zh/modules/auth/05_vesting.md

   if t < pva.StartTime {
     return ZeroCoins
   }
-  ct := pva.StartTime // The start of the vesting schedule vested := 0
+  ct := pva.StartTime//The start of the vesting schedule vested := 0
   periods = pva.GetPeriods()
   for _, period  := range periods {